CeamKrier/docker-adventure/README.md

 ![Docker compose file](./zdocs/docker-compose-file.png)

 Services are images that we want to communicate between each other.
-Their names (‘redis-app’ or ‘node-app’) are becoming accessible references inside the source codes.
-Check out the ‘redis-app’ reference at the ‘createClient’ function.
+Their names (`redis-app` or `node-app`) are becoming accessible references inside the source codes.
+Check out the `redis-app` reference at the `createClient` function.

 ![Docker compose service service name accessability](./zdocs/docker-compose-service-name-accessable.png)

-The ‘6379’ is the default port of the redis server.
+The `6379` is the default port of the redis server.

 ### Docker compose commands

 ![Docker compose vs docker run](./zdocs/docker-compose-vs-run.png)

 For some reason I could not see updated versions of my images when I ran that command.
-So had to re-build updated image to see the change when I have run ‘docker-compose up’.
+So had to re-build updated image to see the change when I have run `docker-compose up`.

 ![Docker compose up](./zdocs/docker-compose-up.png)

-When we run the ‘docker-compose up’ command, it does run at the foreground.
+When we run the `docker-compose up` command, it does run at the foreground.

 ![Docker compose up silent](./zdocs/docker-compose-up-silent.png)

-And if we want to use the same terminal window then we can use the ‘-d’ flag to run whole process in the background.
+And if we want to use the same terminal window then we can use the `-d` flag to run whole process in the background.
-We can stop all the containers that started by the docker-compose with ‘docker-compose down’.
+We can stop all the containers that started by the docker-compose with `docker-compose down`.

 ### Automatic container restart in docker-compose